#LessBS

 What Next?

-Josh, Gareth and Noel both campaigned to be elected on the basis that BS has become distant from its members and dropzones.
-Now they have been elected, perhaps they can point to this vote as evidence that BS needs to take them seriously
+Josh, Gareth and Noel all campaigned to be elected on the basis that BS has become distant from its members and drop zones.
+Now they have been elected, perhaps they can point to this vote as evidence that BS needs to take them seriously.

 I would like to see British Skydiving take a hard look at its cost structure and dramatically reduce the activities it performs and the costs it incurs.